-ATTENTION: Bring down and place the compressor on the flat floor to avoid the compressor slipping.
+Bring down and place the compressor on the flat floor to avoid the compressor slipping.
 If the floor is sloped the compressor may move this could result in severe bodily injury or fatal accident.

-ATTENTION: After the compressor has been placed at an installation site, ensure to lock all casters of the compressor to prevent bodily injury by from unexpected movement or slipping of the compressor.
+After placing the compressor at an installation site, ensure to lock all the casters to prevent bodily injury by from unexpected movement or slipping of the compressor.
 Take adequate measures to prevent overturning of the compressor from earthquakes as needed.
 If it is required to mount clamps or brackets on the compressor, please contact our Service Engineering Division.
 Refer to section 1 Figure 1-5 for an example of anchor bolt mounting position when fixing brackets are mounted on the compressor.